 At the start of the campaign, Corbyn played badly with this age group, but he won over a significant number – we suspect – in two key areas: the abolition of tuition fees, and the protection of pensioners.
 For those worried about their children going to university and about their ageing parents, Labour’s pitch was attractive.
 These issues compensated for Corbyn’s less pleasing positions on defence and security.

 In other words, the appeal to the middle-aged middle class was what made the difference and allowed for seats to be won in England.

 The second thing that needs to change if Labour is to win the next election is that the parliamentary party needs to unite around its elected leader.
 The gains that were made yesterday were achieved with a virtually anonymous front-bench that is not notably stocked with talent.
 To get any further, and to avoid a fourth successive defeat, there needs to be more strength on display.
 If there were to be an election for the shadow cabinet and big figures such as Ed Miliband, Yvette Cooper, Chuka Umunna and Hilary Benn joined up, then the future could look positive.

 That, however, would require Corbyn to promote those who tried to force him out of office last year and to demote those who stood by him in his hour of need.
-And that would go against the grain; the Left respects loyalty while it’s seldom willing to relinquish its grudges.
+And that would go against the grain; the Left respects loyalty within its own ranks, while it’s seldom willing to relinquish its grudges.
 But the vote yesterday has given Corbyn sufficient authority that he could be the ringmaster in a bigger tent.